intel/media-delivery/doc/howto.rst

   Path prefix inside the container to install custom build target and sample assets.

+DEVEL
+  Possible values: `yes|no`.
+Default value: ``yes``

+  Switches on/off development build type with which container user is created with sudo privileges.

 SAMPLE
   Possible values: ``<path>``.
 Default value: ``cdn``